Internal Medicine Residency - Mentoring and Benefits

 We have the both night and day floats at University Hospital and the VA.
 The night float team comes on duty at 9 pm 7 nights per week, takes all admissions and does all cross coverage for the medical teams.
 Interns and residents do 5 night float shifts in a row.
-Interns on-call take their last admission at 6 pm and can leave the hospital around 9-10 pm.
+Interns on-call take their last admission at 6 pm and can leave the hospital around 9 pm.
 Thus, interns and residents on floor teams do not have overnight call.
 The Night Team presents their admissions to the team attending the following morning - thus ensuring continuity of care, accountability and educational feedback for their work.
-Both the University and VA Night teams are essential components of the residency program allowing our residents to be more rested, stay under the 80-hour workweek cap and attend more conferences.
+Both the University and VA Night teams are essential components of the residency program allowing our residents to be more rested, stay adhere to duty hour rules and attend more conferences.
 The day float resident starts their responsibilities at 12 PM and stays through 10 PM, assisting the post-call team, long-call team and ICU's as needed.

 What kind of call system do you have?